TakermanLTD/Takerman.Sreshti/wp-content/themes/botiga/readme.txt

 Botiga includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==
+= 1.2.1 =
+Added - Display Conditions
+Added - Header Builder: New 1:4:1 ratio 'Column Layout'.
+Added - Color Palettes: Backward compatibility to the old class names pattern.
+Added - New customizer controls for header menu font-size, font-weight, font-family, etc.
+Added - New custom theme hooks inside the quick view popup.
+Changed - JS: Removed 'botiga.helpers.botigaDomReady' from scripts for better compatibility with caching plugins.
+Fixed - Botiga AJAX Search Includes Products that are in draft.
+Fixed - Header Builder: Mobile bug when 'sticky header' and 'on scroll to top' effect is active.

+= 1.2.0 =
+Fixed - PHP fatal error with some pro users after update.

+= 1.1.9 =
+Added - New drag and drop header and footer builder.
+Added - Single Product: New option to enable carousel on product gallery thumbnails.
+Added - Ensure compatibility with 'ELEX WooCommerce Dynamic Pricing' plugin.
+Added - Option to control theme container max-width.
+Added - Option to set product catalog columns equal height.

 = 1.1.8 =
 Added – Support to Post Formats.